xpandapl/FOLDER-ZDALNY-P-CAP/pcap/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## P-CAP levels configuration

+This project centralizes assessment levels in `config/levels.php`:

+- `active` (self-assessment UI): 1–5 → Junior, Specjalista, Senior, Supervisor, Manager
+- `manager` (dashboard/export labels): `1.
+Junior` … `5.
+Manager`
+- `max`: 5

+Note: level 6 (“Head of”) is retired and intentionally hidden across forms, dashboards, and exports.
+Historical data remains in the database, but current views and reports filter out level 6.

+Re-enable level 6 (if business rules change):
+- Extend `config/levels.php` to include level 6 and update `max` to 6.
+- Remove safeguards that filter out level 6 in exports/controllers if you want it visible again.

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.